 Firn

-Firn is the porous snow layer that compacts into glacier ice.
-Firn density, temperature, and energy evolution shape surface elevation change and set the radar wave speed, which feeds directly into satellite altimetry and radar-estimates of englacial structure.
-Our group has built firn models in a finite-element framework so compaction, heat transport, and meltwater processes can be solved consistently and used with inverse methods to assimilate observations of compaction to initialize poorly constrained densification parameters.
-These constraints improve the interpretation of radar travel times, satellite altimetry trends, and can be used to reconstruct past climate from firn observations.
+Firn is the porous layer of snow that compacts into glacier ice.
+Firn density, temperature, and enthalpy evolution affect surface elevation change and set the speed at which light can travel through the near surface.
+Our group uses firn models that represent compaction, heat transport, and meltwater percolation and inverse methods to assimilate observations of compaction to initialize poorly constrained densification parameters.
+These constraints improve the interpretation of satellite altimetry trends, and can be used to reconstruct past climate from firn observations.

 Andrew Hoffman